jasp-stats/jaspReliability/inst/help/intraclassCorrelation.md

   - Displays a scatterplot of the means and differences between the two measurement variables.
 Additionaly, a table is created displaying the values regarding the mean difference and its respective limits.
     - Plot components: The variables included in the analysis.
     - Measurement Pair: At least two variables have to be selected (pair)
     - Confidence Interval: Coverage of the confidence intervals in percentages.
 By default, the confidence interval is set to 95%.
 This can be changed into the desired percentage.
-The confidence interval is drawn around the mean difference and the upper and lower limits.
+The confidence interval is drawn around the mean difference and its upper and lower limits.
 Calculations for confidence intervals are based on Bland & Altman (1986).
-	- Shading: Highlights the confidence bounds around the mean difference and the limits.
+	- Shading: Highlights the confidence bounds around the mean difference and its limits.

 ### Output